 Dickson Road and Queen Street will be fully re-open ahead of schedule from 17:00 Wednesday 25 November 2020.

-High Street will be closed in January 2021 until summer 2021 to allow the new subway works to be undertaken and work will also start on drainage and a dig exercise to accommodate the future tramway extension into the scheme.
+High Street will be closed from late February/early March 2021 until summer 2021 to allow the new subway works to be undertaken and work will also start on drainage and a dig exercise to accommodate the future tramway extension into the scheme.

 Further details will follow but please follow the diversion signs that will be in place and allow extra time for your journey.